Meet us at ShopTalk Europe, Booth L46

 Use Cases

 An effective SaaS SEO content strategy often needs to cater to more than one audience, each of whom cares about a different aspect of your tool.
-Use case content helps you talk to them directly.
-It gives you space to show how the product fits into their workflow and supports the outcomes they care about.
+Use case content gives you space to show how the product fits into their workflow and supports the outcomes they care about.
 Here’s an example of how Typeform does it:

 Case Content